-European equities closed higher on Monday with expectations of monetary stimulus from the European Central Bank (ECB) driving shares.
+European equities closed higher on Wednesday after the European Central Bank (ECB) held its key interest rates unchanged.